Lazyness/Olimpiad2021API/README.md

 # Olimpiad2021API

-dima was here
+We have created a service package in which we created classes to implement the service functionality.

+1. Open project in eclipse and export war file.
+2. Change databse address in Connector.
-We create war file in eclipse, we launch tomcat.
+3. Open war file in tomcad.